martynbiz/budget/README.md

 # Budget

 TODO
-* JS - date picker, categories autocomplete
+* JS - categories autocomplete
 * pie chart
 * when deleting a user, does it soft delete child dependencies?
 * when redirect to login, store returnTo